Quansight/ragna-presentations/README.md

 This repository contains material for Ragna-related presentations.

-## From RAGs to riches: Build an AI document interrogation app in 30 mins 💬
+## Build an AI Document Inquiry Chat with Offline LLMs 💬

-> **Note**
-> This talk deck is in active development.
+This tutorial is currently in active development.
-> It will be presented at PyData NYC 2023.
+It will be presented at PyCon DE & PyData Berlin 2024.

 ## Local setup 💻